You can integrate external systems with Event Streams by using the Kafka Connect framework and connectors.

 Workers

-• The worker configuration file contains the properties needed to connect to Kafka.
+- The worker configuration file contains the properties that are required to connect to Kafka.
 This is where you provide the details for connecting to Kafka.

-• The connector configuration file contains the properties needed for the connector.
-This is where you provide the details for connecting to the external system (for example, IBM MQ).
+- The connector configuration file contains the properties that are required for the connector.
+This is where you provide the details for connecting to the external systems (for example, IBM MQ).

 Connector catalog